Do Poultry Mourn?

 Are these stories going to be common occurrences in every flock?
 Maybe.
 Not every bird is attached to another or at least enough to miss them when they are gone.
 Not every flock has pairs of birds that are so close however many do.
 They do however recognize every bird in their flock and cannot be fooled when adding new birds.
 Was Tillie really mourning over the loss of Miss Molly?
 Were the two male Quail really calling for their sister?
 Was the male Quail that lost his mate really depressed enough to give up on life??
 I can’t be 100% sure that this was actually their way of mourning.
 However something was definitely going on with these birds and they indeed did understand that one of their flock mates was gone for good and it didn’t sit well with the one left behind.
 Maybe they aren’t “bird brained” after all.

-A big "Thank You" to the following members who contributed the these next stories:
+A big "Thank You" to the following members who contributed these next stories on mourning in their flocks:

 Several years ago I was judging a field trial in Rhode Island.
 At the exit that I took from I 95 to go to the club a Canada goose had been hit.
 For four days the mate was either sitting or standing by the side of the dead goose.
 The morning of the fifth day the mate was no longer there.
 Mourning?